 At the core of the 3DCX philosophy is understanding how the individual should interact with each unique customer, based on their characteristics, preferences, and where they are in the buying cycle.

 3DCX training enables your teams to use these emotional activities to deliver positively memorable customer experiences, that create emotional connections, eliciting a desire to return, and ultimately driving long-term loyalty.

 There is a second dimension to emotion in a sales-through-service context.

 Without emotion, you are seen as an organisation that completes tasks, nothing more.

 This doesn’t create a negative experience, but it does stop you from having sales conversations because you’re not seen as qualified to add value.

-3DCX training is ideally suited to sales-through-service environments.
+3D Customer Experience training is ideally suited to sales-through-service environments.

 Explore the modules

 Lower tension and build trust quickly, adapting your approach and communication style to each customer.
 Build trust through credibility, reliability and curiosity about their situation, and by focusing on the customer’s agenda not your own.